When is tutoring available?

 How often may I visit Study Partners for tutoring?

 As long as a tutor is available and we are open, you may visit Study Partners for one session per course per day for individual one-on-one tutoring.
-Back to back individual appointments or same day appointments for the same course are not allowed; however, you may attend drop-in tutoring on the same day as any individual appointment for the same class or a different subject.
+Back to back individual appointments or same day appointments for the same course are not allowed; however, you may attend small group tutoring (if available) on the same day as any individual appointment for the same class or a different subject.

 What courses does Study Partners offer?

 To view a current list of our courses offered visit the Study Partners website (click on Course List); you may also call 334.844.5702 or stop by the Study Partners’ Desk in the Learning Commons (2nd floor RBD Library) during our open hours of operation.
 Study Partners mission is to provide tutoring for basic core classes required of most any major at Auburn University; however, if the tutoring demand for a specific course is low we will most often not have a tutor available.
 If we do not offer tutoring in a class you need tutoring for please feel free to let the desk worker know or submit the Subject Request form.
-SP Management team will review these requests weekly.
+These requests are reviewed weekly.

 Is there a charge to use Study Partners?

 Study Partners provides tutoring for NO CHARGE to all currently enrolled Auburn University undergraduate students in select core courses.
 Please keep in mind there is a $10 charge added to your Bursar Account for each missed appointment/no-show.
 An appointment is considered missed/no-show if you do not attend your appointment OR do not cancel an appointment at least 6 hours before the appointment begins.
 You will be notified via e-mail when you miss an appointment.
 To avoid a missed appointment, you may cancel by using Advise Assist, calling 334.844.5702 or stopping by the Study Partners’ Desk in the Learning Commons (2nd floor RBD Library).
 For more information about missed appointments please visit our No-Show Fee Penalty page.

 What should I expect from my tutoring session?